albertoursino/graphs-comparison/README.md

 ## Intended experiments

-From the previous sections you may have understood this is an **application project**: we are going to do some experiments on the two graphs we have presented above, in particular, we're aiming to discover their similarities.
+As you may have understood, this is an **application project**: we are going to do some experiments on the two graphs we have presented above, in particular, we're aiming to discover their similarities.

 **Experiments** we have decided to do, and their goals:
 - ***Centralities of cities***: calculate various types of centralities of all the nodes on both graphs and compare them for the purpose of finding an eventual correlation.